COVID-19 Updates: This page is monitored and updated daily.

 **Printable FY20 Alpha Ridge Landfill Fees **

 NOTE: A maximum of five (5) auto tires may be delivered to the Residents' Convenience Area by residents at no charge.
 Farm vehicles are also limited to five (5) auto tires.
 Deliveries of greater than 5 tires will be charged the per ton commercial user charge.

 Take a few minutes to SORT your waste.
 Much of the household waste can be recycled or reused by placing it in one of the many recycling containers or trailers at the Center.
 Before you visit in person, use our virtual tour to learn more about the many recycling opportunities available here.
 Each scene provides detailed information about what is acceptable.
 Click on the 3D polygon in the top left corner to view in full screen.
 Please use the latest version of Chrome, Firefox or Safari to view.

-Representatives from the American Legion Adams, Hanna, Moore Memorial Post 156, will retrieve flags and make sure they are disposed of in a dignified fashion as required by the U.S. Flag Code.
-Ceremonies will be conducted in coordination with local Scout troops.
+Representatives from the American Legion Adams, Hanna, Moore Memorial Post 156, retrieve the flags and dispose of them in a dignified fashion as required by the U.S. Flag Code.
+Ceremonies are conducted in coordination with local Scout troops.

 Uncontaminated antifreeze only (not mixed with oil or other substances).
 Please leave container for attendant to empty.
 DO NOT EMPTY YOURSELF.